 The Major Issues – Structural Problems & Buying a Home

 The importance of getting a professional and thorough structural survey on a property before you buy cannot be underestimated.
-Major, and even dangerous, issues can easily be missed otherwise and cause huge issues further down the line.
-Damp is often a primary cause of these issues.
-The below are some of the things a survey will track down….
+Major, and even dangerous, issues can otherwise be easily missed and cause you significant issues further down the line.
+Damp can be a primary cause of some of these issues.
+The below are some of the things a survey should identify:

 - Rising Damp

 Checking for Damp Before You Buy a house

 Homebuyers should always check thoroughly for mould and damp problems before they commit to a sale.
 Often, homebuyers are naïve to the amount of remedial work their property will need in order to cure damp.
 While many cases of damp need simple and inexpensive damp proofing treatment, in extreme cases the structural integrity of the building may be at risk.
 This can result in lengthy and costly remedial work.